elysiajs/documentation/docs/essential/what-next.md

     </Card>
 </Deck>

-We wish you happy on your journey with Elysia ❤️
+We wish you a successful journey with Elysia ❤️